• Skip to main content

 Cost

 Recent dental school graduates can expect to pay anywhere from $300 to $1,000 a year for a malpractice policy, depending on the coverage type and the amount of coverage purchased.
-After practicing five years, these policies will usually cost $2,000 to $3,000 a year.
+After practicing for five years, these policies will usually cost $2,000 to $3,000 a year.
 Rates are higher in large metropolitan areas.
 Some insurance companies offer a 5% discount on the yearly premium if a doctor participates in an annual risk-management seminar.
 Sometimes you can add wrongful employee dismissal or sexual harassment claims to your malpractice policy for an additional fee.

 Litigious Scrub of Collection Agencies